-I’ve messed around with a couple of ways of making things for Android.
+I’ve also messed around with a couple of ways of making things for Android.
 Some of which I might do more with, but there’s no real definite plans at the moment.
 So for now, here are a couple of thoughts on making things in Android …

 The latest version of MIT’s Android app inventor is really good.
 Everything now works in the browser and it has a lot of functionality available.
 It’s fun and really quite easy without being too limiting.
 You can do a lot if you know what you’re doing, but it isn’t a full programming language.